brimdata/super/book/src/super-sql/expressions/intro.md

       an array, record, map, string, or bytes, and
   * [logic](logic.md) to combine predicates using Boolean logic.

+### Identifier Resolution

+An identifier that appears as an operand in an expression is resolved to the entity that it represents using lexical scoping.

   XXX explain automatic promotion of operator references to subqueries

 ### Precedence